 Barbara Bray 2001

-Thank You to Sylvia Duckworth @sylviaduckworth (http://sylviaduckworth.com) from Crescent School, Toronto, Canada for designing the graphic of the Continuum of Purpose 4/12/2016.
+*Thank You to Sylvia Duckworth @sylviaduckworth from Toronto, Canada for designing the graphic of the Continuum of Purpose 4/12/2016.
+Please make sure you visit http://sylviaduckworth.com for permission to use any of her graphics.